kjolley/BIGSdb_documentation/dbase_setup.rst

   * Integer with number of offline jobs that can be queued or currently running for this database by any specific user - this parameter is only effective if users have to log in.

+* user_projects

+  * Sets whether authenticated users can create their own projects in order to group isolates: either 'yes' or 'no', default 'no'.

 * view